-A club usually has very few expenses but there may be tax consequences to them.
+A club usually has very few expenses but expense entries are a common place in accounting where fraud can occur.
 In this step you will make sure they were both authorized and actually paid and that they were recorded correctly.
-To do this, you will need meeting minutes to show expenses were authorized and receipts that you have stored in your file storage area

-Cancelled checks or a summary list of checks paid from your brokerage will show whether expenses were actually paid.
+To do this, you will need meeting minutes to show expenses were authorized and receipts that you have stored in your file storage area Cancelled checks or a summary list of checks paid from your brokerage will show whether expenses were actually paid.
 These will be compared against a transaction history report from bivio.
 You'll also need to know how your club has agreed to allocate expenses.
 Be default and per IRS regulations, expenses are allocated in proportion to ownership share.
 If you want to allocate them equally to each member, you need to make sure this method is specifically called out in your partnership agreement.

 If you have recorded any expenses in bivio, you'll find a link on the Income statement report which will take you to a listing like this of what was recorded.
 Make sure you have meeting minutes that show where each expense was authorized and a receipt to show it was actually paid.
+Just because expense entries were recorded in bivio doesn't mean they were actually paid to the proper recipient.

 To Confirm how expenses were allocated, go to the Transaction history report.
-If the note on an expense entry indicates the expense was allocated equally, make sure that is allowed by your partnership agreement.
+If the note on an expense entry indicates the expense was allocated equally, make sure that is allowed by your partnership agreement and that is what was agreed to for the expense recorded.

 Why do you do this step?

 It verifies any expenses were authorized by the club and were actually paid.
 It also verifies that expenses were allocated to club members in the method your club has agreed on.
-That will ensure they will report them correctly on their own personal taxes and their member account in bivio will be updated correctly.
+That will ensure their member accounts in bivio will be updated correctly.
 What do you do if there is a discrepancy?